dustin-jw/demonstrable/pages/slides/introduction-to-container-queries/02-first-a-little-context.md

 ## First, A Little Context

-What are container queries and why do we need them?
+Why do we even need container queries?